redhat-appstudio/infra-deployments/components/monitoring/README.md

 #### 2. Service monitors

-    a.
-Adding the servicemonitor declaration
+  - Adding the servicemonitor declaration

     - If servicemonitor is for prometheus itself

       - Add the servicemonitor declaration for scraping the prometheus service